Devendra-Singh6464/Linux_Notes/README.md

-This tutorial for linux administor and networking basic
+This tutorial is for Linux administrator, Networking Basic, and installation.